Click to Enlarge

 Union with the Body of Christ

 In baptism, the new believer identifies himself with Christ and with the body of Christ, the church.
-As individuals become believers in Christ, at the moment of spiritual rebirth, each believer joins the Body of Christ (1 Corinthians 12:12-14, Page 1796: the body of Christ has many members, but forms one body).
-Jesus Himself baptizes each believer in the Holy Spirit, and so we are all baptized into one body, the body of Jesus Christ, called the Church.
-Likewise, believers also become united together as one holy temple of the Lord, and “are being built together into a dwelling of God in the Spirit” (Ephesians 2:22, Page 1829).
+As individuals become believers in Christ, at the moment of spiritual rebirth, each believer joins the Body of Christ (1 Corinthians 12:12-14: the body of Christ has many members, but forms one body).
+Jesus Himself baptizes each believer in the Holy Spirit, and so we are all baptized into one body, the body of Jesus Christ, called the church.
+Likewise, believers also become united together as one holy temple of the Lord, and “are being built together into a dwelling of God in the Spirit” (Ephesians 2:22).

 Baptism Never Saves

 Some people wrongly teach that baptism is essential to salvation and without baptism, you will not go to heaven.
 Those people even quote verses from the Bible that they claim teach this false doctrine of baptismal regeneration.
 One example shows the error of baptismal regeneration.
 Consider the thief on the cross next to Jesus Christ.
 After that thief made a profession of faith while hanging on the cross, Jesus promised him that he would be with Jesus in paradise the same day.
-Of course the thief never received baptism, but went to paradise with Jesus (Luke 23:43, Page 1650).
-Also, consider Acts 10:44-48, Pages 1720-1721.
-In this passage, gentiles believed in the name of Jesus Christ, and they received forgiveness of sins (Acts 10:43, Page 720).
-The Holy Spirit then fell upon those believers, and the new believers began speaking in known tongues, exalting God (Acts 10:46, Pages 1720-1721).
+Of course the thief never received baptism, but went to paradise with Jesus (Luke 23:43).
+Also, consider Acts 10:44-48.
+In this passage, Gentiles believed in the name of Jesus Christ, and they received forgiveness of sins (Acts 10:43).
+The Holy Spirit then fell upon those believers, and the new believers began speaking in known tongues, exalting God (Acts 10:46).
 Notice that these believers received the Holy Spirit and spoke in tongues before they were baptized.
 Therefore, because the people had received the Holy Spirit and were already speaking in tongues, we know from the text that they were already saved.
 Only believers have the Holy Spirit poured out upon them.
 Only believers speak in known tongues, under the influence of the Holy Spirit, exalting God.
 Notice, they were saved before they were baptized in this passage.
 Therefore, salvation came before baptism.
-The people were not baptized until Acts 10:48, Page 1721.
+The people were not baptized until Acts 10:48.
 So, no one can argue that you must be baptized to be saved, because the thief on the cross was saved, but never baptized, and the believers in Acts 10:44-48 were saved and then baptized.
-Acts 8:36 (Page 1715) “As they went along the road they came to some water; and the eunuch said, ‘Look!
+Acts 8:36 states “As they went along the road they came to some water; and the eunuch said, ‘Look!
 Water!
 What prevents me from being baptized?'”
 Every Believer Baptized.
-Philip met a Ethiopian eunuch on a deserted road, and shared the Gospel of Jesus Christ with that eunuch.
+Philip met an Ethiopian eunuch on a deserted road, and shared the Gospel of Jesus Christ with that eunuch.
 Immediately the eunuch believed and exclaimed that they had come upon water and he wanted to be baptized immediately.

 Baptism: Believers Only

 Baptism means to be immersed.
 Jesus was baptized by being immersed in the Jordan river.
 He went into the river to be baptized.
 John baptized where there was much water.
 The Ethiopian eunuch went down into the water to be baptized.
 In the New Testament, the physical pattern of baptism symbolizes the spiritual reality of being baptized.
-God says that we have been baptized with Christ into His death, and resurrected from death to eternal life, so that we are free from sin (Romans 6:5-7, Page 1765; Colossians 2:12, Page 1843).
+God says that we have been baptized with Christ into His death, and resurrected from death to eternal life, so that we are free from sin (Romans 6:5-7; Colossians 2:12).

 First Steps in Christ–Step Three–Baptism